mbacarella/mpg123/README.md

 Status
 ===

-There's enough here to open an mp3, query some metadata, and read audio.
+There's just enough here to open an mp3, query some metadata, and read audio.

 Contributions welcome.